-It’s hard to believe that in 2019, with all the resources and tools available to marketers, that one of the largest pain points for business big and small is accurately tracking digital marketing spend.
-According to a study by Kantar Millward Brown, a whopping 81% of marketers acknowledge not being able to properly measure ROI across various platforms and devices.
+There’s trouble in digital paradise.
+Despite an abundance of tools, one of the largest pain points for businesses is accurately tracking marketing spend.
+According to a study by Kantar Millward Brown, a whopping 81 percent of marketers acknowledge they can’t accurately measure ROI across various platforms and devices.

 That means these marketers are wasting at least some good money on budget line items that bring in no return on investment.
 The crucial question, then, is how can anyone accurately track marketing spend with laser-like precision?
 How can we glean those deep, actionable insights?
 Because that’s the only solution to this long-gestating problem.